Mr. Driller 2: Gameplay

 Screenshot taken from the Windows version.
 To the left is the player destroying formations of blocks, and to the right is the player's air meter and score.

-Mr. Driller 2 is a puzzle video game, and the direct sequel to Mr. Driller.
-The playing area consists of a large stack of colored blocks, as the Drillers (Susumu or Anna) the player must dig through these blocks to reach the end goal located at a certain depth, except in Endless Driller where there is an infinite number of blocks.
+Mr. Driller 2 is a puzzle video game and the direct sequel to Mr. Driller.
+The playing area consists of a large stack of colored blocks, which the player digs through as one of the Drillers (Susumu or Anna) in order to reach an end goal at a specified depth; in Endless Driller, the block field is infinite and has no set goal.
 The player is given a limited number of lives and a limited supply of air to reach the goal.
 Throughout the playing area, the player can find air capsules to replenish 20% of their air supply.
 If the driller is either crushed by blocks or runs out of air, the player will lose a life.

-When drilling into a Standard Block (Blocks of different shades of yellow, blue, red, or green), it will dissolve.
+When drilling into a standard block (yellow, blue, red, or green), it will dissolve.
 Falling blocks will join with the first block it meets of the same color while it is falling.
 A block segment made up of 4 or more blocks will dissolve if it is created by a falling block joining onto the segment.
 There are also Crystal Blocks that eventually dissolve after flashing for a brief amount of time.
 Every 500 ft. there is a large green block that once drilled will clear all blocks above it.
-Brown X-Blocks require 5 drills to dissolve and consume 20% of the player's Air Supply in Mission and Endless Driller, while they add 5 seconds to the player's timer in Time Attack Driller.
+Brown X-Blocks require 5 drills to dissolve and consume 20% of the player's air supply in Mission and Endless Driller, while they add 5 seconds to the player's timer in Time Attack Driller.
 Exclusive to Time Attack Driller are the Silver X-Blocks which cannot be dissolved.